What is an Exempt Employee: Everything You Need to Know

 Exempt Administrative Job Duties

 The most difficult exempt job duties to define and identify are administrative job duties.
 This is due to the imprecise nature of these jobs.
 According to the FLSA, administrative job duties are usually non-manual or performed in the office.
 These duties are usually related to a company's general business and management operations directly.
 Discretion and judgment about significant matters is a major aspect of administrative job duties.
 In general, administrative employees are high-level employees who perform work that is vital to the business' operations.

 Under the overtime rules for the FLSA, an exempt employee is granted no rights.
 An employer is not restricted by the FLSA from asking exempt employees to work certain schedules or punch a clock.
 Employers can even ask exempt employees to work more hours to make up for absences.

 The FLSA grants non-exempt employees the right to receive one-and-a-half of their regular rate for each hour of overtime in a work week.
 If a non-exempt employee works 60 hours, he will receive pay for 20 hours at the overtime rate.

 If you would like to learn more about exempt employees, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.